urql-graphql/urql/docs/architecture.md

 - `fetchExchange`: Sends an operation to the API using `fetch` and adds results to the output stream

 When we don't pass the `exchanges` option manually to our `Client` then these are the ones that will be applied.
-As we can see, an exchange exters a lot of power over our operations and results.
+As we can see, an exchange exerts a lot of power over our operations and results.
 They determine a lot of the logic of the `Client`, taking care of things like deduplication, caching, and sending requests to our API.